-In this work we address the aforementioned critiques of ADOPT, showing that it is possible to define a message scheme based on a type of nogoods, called valued nogoods (Dago & Verfaillie, 1996; Dago, 1997), which besides automatically detecting and exploiting the DFS tree of the constraint graph coherent with the current order, help to exploit additional communication leading to significant improvement in efficiency.
+ADOPT can be criticized for its strict message pattern that only provides reduced reasoning opportunities.
+ADOPT works with orderings on agents dictated by some Depth-First Search tree on the constraint graph, and allows cost communication from an agent only to its parent node.
+In this work we address the aforementioned critiques of ADOPT, showing that it is possible to define a message scheme based on a type of nogoods, called valued nogoods (Dago & Verfaillie, 1996; Dago, 1997), which besides automatically detecting and exploiting the DFS tree of the constraint graph coherent with the current order, helps to exploit additional communication leading to significant improvement in efficiency.
 The examples given of additional communication are based on allowing each agent to send feedback via valued nogoods to several higher priority agents in parallel.
 The usage of nogoods is a source of much flexibility in asynchronous algorithms.
 A nogood specifies a set of assignments that conflict with existing constraints (Stallman & Sussman, 1977).
-A basic version of the valued nogoods consist of associating each nogood with a cost, namely a cost limit violated due to the assignments of the nogood.
+A basic version of the valued nogoods consists of associating each nogood with a cost, namely a cost limit violated due to the assignments of the nogood.
 Valued nogoods that are associated with a list of culprit constraints produce important efficiency improvements.
 Each of these incremental concepts is described in the following sections.

 We start by defining the general DCOP problem, followed by introduction of the immediately related background knowledge consisting of the ADOPT algorithm and use of Depth-First Search trees in optimization.
-In Section 2.4 we also describe valued nogoods together with the simplified version of valued global nogoods.
-In Section 3 we present our new algorithm that unifies ADOPT with the older Asynchronous Back-tracking (ABT).
+In Section 4.1 we also describe valued nogoods together with the simplified version of valued global nogoods.
+In Section 5 we present our new algorithm that unifies ADOPT with the older Asynchronous Backtracking (ABT).
 The algorithm is introduced by first describing the goals in terms of new communication schemes to be enabled.
 Then the data structures needed for such communication are explored together with the associated flow of data.
 Finally the pseudo-code and the proof of optimality are provided before discussing other existing and possible extensions.
-Several different versions mentioned during the description are compared experimentally in the last section.
+The different versions mentioned during the description are compared experimentally in the last section.

-2. Background and Preliminaries
+2. Background

-Now we introduce in more detail the distributed constraint optimization problems, the ABT and ADOPT algorithms, as well as the theory behind the versions of valued nogoods used in this work.
+Now we introduce in more detail the distributed constraint optimization problems, the ABT and ADOPT algorithms.